Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 <p  align="center">
 <img src="img/expression/expression.png" alt="Expression design">
 </p>

 Expression is represented through a simple _enumeration_ which contains all the possible types of expression.
-Through this approach, it is possible to represent the expression as a tree, where each node is a type of expression.
+Through this approach, it is possible to represent the expression as a tree, where each node is an `Expression`.

 Symbol is the basic type of expression, containing only a string value representing the name of the expression variable.